-Below is additional information about each director (supplementing the information provided in the table above) that describes some of the specific experiences, qualifications, attributes and/or skills that each director possesses, and which each Board believes has prepared each director to be an effective director.
 Each Board believes that the significance of each director's experience, qualifications, attributes and/or skills is an individual matter (meaning that experience that is important for one director may not have the same value for another) and that these factors are best evaluated at the Board level, with no single director, or particular factor, being indicative of Board effectiveness.
 However, each Board believes that directors need to have the ability to review, evaluate, question and discuss critical information provided to them, and to interact effectively with management, service providers and counsel, in order to exercise effective business judgment in the performance of their duties.
 Each Board believes that its members satisfy this standard.
 Experience relevant to having this ability may be achieved through a director's educational background, business or professional training or practice (e.g., finance, accounting or law), public service or academic positions, experience from service as a board member (including the Boards of the Companies) or as an executive of investment companies, public companies or significant private or not-for-profit entities or other organizations and/or other life experiences.
 To assist them in evaluating matters under federal and state law, the Independent Directors have their own independent legal counsel, who participates in Board meetings and interacts with the Adviser and the Companies' counsel.
 Both the Independent Directors' and the Companies' counsels have significant experience advising funds and fund board members.
-Each Board and its committees have the ability to engage other experts as appropriate.
+Each of the Boards and its committees has the ability to engage other experts as appropriate.
 Each Board evaluates its performance on an annual basis.